opencobra/cobrapy/INSTALL.md

 can download and install python from the [python website](https://www.python.org/ftp/python/2.7.9/python-2.7.9.amd64.msi).
-Please note that though Anaconda and other python distributions may work with cobrapy, they are not explicitly supported at this time.
+Please note that though Anaconda and other python distributions may work with cobrapy, they are not explicitly supported (yet!).

 #Installation of cobrapy

 ## Stable version installation

+cobrapy can be installed with any recent installation of pip.
+Instructions for several operating systems are below:

 ### Mac OS X
 0. [install pip](http://pip.readthedocs.org/en/latest/installing.html).
 1. In a terminal, run ```sudo pip install cobra```

-### GNU/Linux
+### Ubuntu or Debian Linux
 0. [install pip](http://pip.readthedocs.org/en/latest/installing.html).
 1. Install the python and glpk development libraries.
 On debian-based systems (including Ubuntu and Mint), this can be done with